 24 March 2021.
-The Spanish Association for Standardisation-UNEUNE has held the online meeting Specification UNE-ISO/PAS 45005, the global standard for safe working during the COVID-19 pandemic, at which leading experts highlighted the relevant role of this new global standard in the fight against coronavirus.
+The Spanish Association for Standardization, UNE, has held the online meeting Specification UNE-ISO/PAS 45005, the global standard for safe working in the context of COVID-19, at which leading experts highlighted the important role of this new global standard in the fight against coronavirus.

-At the event, the UNE-ISO/PAS 45005was presented, a new strategic tool for combating the virus in the workplace.
+At the UNE Meeting, UNE-ISO/PAS 45005 was presented, a new strategic tool for combating the virus in the workplace.
 This is the global reference with guidelines for organisations of all sectors and sizes with the aim of reducing risks against COVID-19 in the workplace, protecting health, safety and well-being. was presented.
 It has been approved by 80 countries.
 Its intention is to complement existing national guidelines and regulations.

 Isabel Maya from Mutua Universal was one of the attendees at the online meeting.
-She is a member of the team of Spanish experts who participated in developing ISO (International Organization for Standardization) In addition, Manuel Figueiredo from CaixaBank and Ángela Berlana from Gestamp Toledo, shared their experiences in developing anti-COVID-19 plans in their respective companies.
+She is a member of the team of Spanish experts who participated in developing the standard at the ISO (International Organization for Standardization).
+In addition, Manuel Figueiredo from CaixaBank and Ángela Berlana from Gestamp Toledo, shared their experiences in developing anti-COVID-19 plans in their respective companies.
 These are two completely different sectors: services and industry, but ones that share a common challenge: continuing operations while protecting their employees and third parties.

 To combat COVID-19 on a global scale, experts in occupational health and safety from numerous ISO member countries set to work on a document that included the best global practices, and was prepared in record time.
 The result is ISO/PAS 45005, which has just been adopted into the Spanish catalogue as UNE-ISO/PAS 45005 by UNE, the Spanish member of ISO.
 The standard was approved by the 80 member countries of the ISO Technical Committee ISO/TC 283 Occupational health and safety management.